wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-38!

+-   !begin-bullet!
--   subsetting tibbles with `[`, which returns a tibble rather than a vector.
+    subsetting tibbles with `[`, which returns a tibble rather than a vector.

+    !end-bullet!
+-   !begin-bullet!
--   setting rownames on tibbles, which is deprecated.
+    setting rownames on tibbles, which is deprecated.

+    !end-bullet!
+-   !begin-bullet!
--   using matrix and vector tidiers, now deprecated.
+    using matrix and vector tidiers, now deprecated.

+    !end-bullet!
+-   !begin-bullet!
--   handling the additional tibble classes `tbl_df` and `tbl` beyond the `data.frame` class
+    handling the additional tibble classes `tbl_df` and `tbl` beyond the `data.frame` class

+    !end-bullet!
+-   !begin-bullet!
--   linking to defunct documentation files -- broom recently moved all tidiers to a `roxygen2` template based documentation system.
+    linking to defunct documentation files -- broom recently moved all tidiers to a `roxygen2` template based documentation system.

+    !end-bullet!

 !end-bullets-38!